 Universidad de Guadalajara is ranked fifth among the best Mexican Universities.

-Oracle sends 14 employees to Guadalajara to develop future version of Oracle Database and Oracle Enterprise Manager
+Oracle sends 14 employees to Guadalajara to develop the future version of Oracle Database and Oracle Enterprise Manager.

 Indian outsourcing firm iGate opens offices in Guadalajara.

 Tata Consultancy Services opens its first facility in the city.